Twinklebear/Twinklebear.github.io/_posts/2017-06-26-safe-memory-arenas-in-rust.md

 With all these pieces we can now implement a toy example memory arena which simply allocates from a fixed 512 byte buffer.
-Our struct `ToyArena` will be the memory arena holding the actual buffer we use to allocate objects in, while `ToyPlace` will be `Place` type returned to satisfy the allocation.
+Our struct `ToyArena` will be the memory arena holding the actual buffer we use to allocate objects in, while `ToyPlace` will be the `Place` type returned to satisfy the allocation.
 To keep things simple we'll overwrite the buffer with the latest allocation each time, instead of tracking capacities and usage of the buffer. `ToyPlace` will borrow the `ToyArena` to get access to the buffer to allocate into and will track the type `T` being allocated with a `PhantomData`.
-Here we also apply the restriction that `T` is `Copy`, meaning it's Plain-Old-Data, since we won't be calling any `Drop` methods and as a result would leak allocations or resources held by `T`.
+Here we also apply the restriction that `T` is `Copy`, meaning it's Plain-Old-Data, since we won't be calling `Drop` when clearing or overwriting, and as a result would leak allocations or resources held by `T` which was not `Copy`.

 {% highlight rust %}
 struct ToyArena {